 A freight rail yard operator may use an alternative path to determine the applicable emission reductions targets to be met in lieu of the default emission reductions targets to demonstrate compliance with PR 2306.
 The alternative emission reductions targets present a pathway for freight rail yard operators in South Coast AQMD to comply with PR 2306 and remain consistent with compliance activities used with the In-Use Locomotive and ACF regulations.
-The alternative emission reductions targets specified in subparagraph (d)(1)(B) must be calculated for a single freight rail yard operator based on the operator's actual emissions from all of their freight rail yards without including the impacts from implementation of CARB's regulations and PR 2306.
+The alternative emission reductions targets specified in subparagraph (d)(1)(B) must be calculated for a single freight rail yard operator based on the operator's actual emissions from all of their freight rail yards within the State of California in comparison to a reference scenario that captures emissions from all of their freight rail yards without including the impacts from implementation of CARB's regulations and PR 2306.